TPEs: What is the Main Component of TPEs?

 TPEs are polymers, compounds, or blends that exhibit thermoplastic behavior at their melting point, allowing for conventional processing methods to fabricate various parts.
 At operational temperatures, they show characteristics similar to cured elastomers, without requiring a curing process.
 These materials are recyclable and facilitate reprocessing.

-While the robust mechanical strength and resistance of cured rubber components stem from chemical cross-linking (reversible only through incineration or specific chemical reactions), TPEs attain their attributes via specific microstructures including hard and soft segments.
+While the robust mechanical strength and resistance of cured rubber components stem from chemical cross-linking (reversible only through incineration or specific chemical reactions), Thermoplastic Elastomers (TPEs) attain their attributes via specific microstructures including hard and soft segments.

 Typical TPE Formulation Components: